-The City continues to prioritize advocating for our most vulnerable communities to have access to the vaccine so they are not left behind.
-Data on the County's vaccination dashboard continues to show that vaccination rates for Hispanic/Latinos and African America remains lower than the vaccination rates of other categories for the same demographic.
-For all ages, the Hispanic category was the lowest.
+The City continues to work on connecting our community to vaccinations, advocate for equity and scale, and connect our employees to vaccinations.
+Data on the County's vaccination dashboard continues to show that rates for Hispanic/Latinos and African Americans remains lower than other categories for the same demographic.
+For all ages the Hispanic category continues to remain the lowest.

 As the State works towards full reopening by June 15, 2021, the pandemic's negative effects continue to disproportionately impact communities of color.
-On March 26, 2021, the California Employment Development Department (EDD)4 reported a 0.5 percentage point drop of unemployment rates to 8.5 percent in February.
-While the state's employers gained 141,000 jobs, needed support services continue to dwindle for many.
-Additional services are needed, such as employment services, childcare, and providing access to vaccines/testing and other needed healthcare services.
+As unemployment rate dropped 0.5 percentage points to 8.5% in February with the state's employers gaining 141,000 jobs, according to data released today by the California Employment Development Department (EDD), 3 support continues to dwindle for many.
 Our City leadership is working diligently with our community-based organizations, as part of continuing efforts to increase access to vaccines in communities hardest hit by COVID-19.
-East San José and South County continue to be areas within Santa Clara County with the highest cumulative COVID-19 cases, specifically, within the City of San José's 95122, 95113, 95116, 95110, 95111, and 95127 zip codes.
-5 These zip codes have the highest amount of poverty within the same area, and these zip codes continues to also have the highest case positivity rates.
+East San Jose and South County continue to be areas within Santa Clara County with the highest cumulative COVID-19 cases, specifically, within the City of San José's 95122, 95113, 95116, 95110, 95111, and 95127 zip codes.
+4 These zip codes have the highest amount of poverty within the same area, and these zip codes continues to also have the highest case positivity rates.